 Cuba is a relatively poor, developing country with 2% of the Latin American population that somehow manages to produce 11% of its

-Authentic Cuba Travel is pleased to invite US education professionals, K12 teachers, university and school professors, staff and faculty and other US professionals to join our cultural and educational tours to Cuba that will take you into the heart and soul of the authentic Cuba and help those conducting researching on Cuba’s education system find answer to pressing questions.
+Authentic Cuba Travel® is pleased to invite US education professionals, K12 teachers, university and school professors, staff and faculty and other US travelers to join our cultural and educational tours to Cuba that will take you into the heart and soul of the authentic Cuba and help those conducting researching on Cuba’s education system find answer to pressing questions.

 From Cuba's political system to Cuban history, you will experience Cuban culture first-hand during this Cuba education tour.
 Veterans of the Revolution, doctors, school teachers, students and farmers all will share their stories and answer all your questions.
 You will be treated with kindness and warmth the likes of which you will rarely found in other travels.
 It is truly a life changing experience.

 These are definitively changing times for Cuba.
-There’s never been a better time or a better opportunity to explore it all than this Cuba educational & cultural tour taking place from December 29, 2016 to January 5, 2017.
+There’s never been a better time or a better opportunity to explore it all than this Cuba educational & cultural tour taking place From December 25, 2021 to January 1, 2022.
 We will take you to explore not only Cuba’s main urban areas such as Havana City, Cuba’s capital; but rural areas and picturesque towns and villages.
 Along the way you will have the chance to meet with Cuban educators and education official at different levels and find answers to your questions while experiencing the best that Cuba has to offer.

 Please, check the day-by-day itinerary below.
 Welcome Aboard!

 Notice to US Academic Institutions, US Secondary Schools and other US Educational Organizations on Cuba Travel: